Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Books_astphys/Accretion Power  in Astrophysics/Chapter_1.md

 In the context of accretion this is like saying radiation pressure is so strong the accretion stops.
 We can relate the accretion rate to the luminosity assuming a system that radiates only du to accretion.
 $L=\frac{GM\dot{M}}{R_*}$  and so this shows that the Eddington limit can be expressed on the accretion rate as well.
+In a black hole case $R_*$ is not well defined, and since in the event horizon radiation also cannot escape the gravitational pull there is an uncertainty on the efficiency of turning accretion to luminosity.